-Besides being the Big Island Shop Hop Coordinator for over 7 years, I was published in Fons and Porter Love of Quilting in October of 2008, featuring my unfinished quilt "River through the old iron gate."
-I have also been honored by being the "State Coordinator" for the Row by Row Experience**, a nationwide shop hop for three years.
+Besides being the Big Island Shop Hop Coordinator for over 7 years, I have been published in Fons and Porter Love of Quilting**, October 2008 issue, featuring my unfinished quilt "River through the old iron gate."
+I also was honored by being the "State Coordinator" for the Row by Row Experience**, a nationwide shop hop for three years.

-As if I'm not busy enough I teach at a quilt shop in the Southern California area, Shabby Rose Quilting Cottage, and Sewing Center in Yucaipa California.
-I do love to travel to teach, and two years ago I was invited to teach at a week-long retreat in Israel by the Israel Quilt Guild.
-It was an amazing time and I made lots of new friends.
+As if I'm not busy enough, I teach at local quilt shops in the Southern California area.
+I love to travel and was fortunate enough to be invited to teach at a week-long retreat in Israel, in 2018, by the Israeli Quilt Guild.
+It was an honor and a privilege to do so.
+I met several amazing quilt artists.

-I welcome ideas and comments on what I can do to make my patterns easier to understand or if I need to add quilting information or layout designs.
+I always welcome ideas, comments, and suggestions on what I can do to make my patterns easier to understand or add suggested quilting or thread work ideas.
+I am more than happy to help!
 Please feel free to contact me with your request.
 No request is too large or too small and "No, I am not offended with anyone's suggestions."

 Piece through Quilting

 My favorite sewing machine is my Janome 9400.
 I also have a Huskylock 5 thread serger for garment making; a much loved 1946 Featherweight; and a Janome CM17 Embroidery Machine, and a Gammill Optimum, 30" throat, longarm.